Claude Code and OpenCode: A Crash Course

 1. What these tools actually are

+Most people think these are chatbots that know about code.
+They are not.
 A chatbot answers questions.
-Claude Code and OpenCode take actions.
-They read your files, edit them, run commands on your machine, hit the network, and chain all of that together until a task is done.
-You give them a brief, they work, you review.
+Claude Code and OpenCode take action.
+They read your files, edit them, run commands on your computer, and keep going until the task is done.
+You describe what you want, they do the work, you review the result.

 # macOS / Linux / WSL — recommended (auto-updates)